SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/java/java-microservice.html.md

 ### Improving the microservice

-Now that you have done your first steps, check out the section [Developing microservices](/guides/microservice-sdk/java#developing-microservice) to find out what else is possible to be implemented.
+Now that you have done your first steps, check out the section [Developing microservices](/guides/microservice-sdk/java#developing-microservice) to find out what else can be implemented.